gboone/gboone.github.io/_posts/2015-04-21-git-clients-for-mac.md

 Command line Git has this down and GitHub for Mac takes a lot of freedoms away by abstracting them into buttons (as discussed above).
 There are so many different workflows available to Git users, and for each one there is a camp of people who firmly, militantly believe they are doing it the right way.
 Rebasing vs. merging, forks vs. branches, when to branch vs. pushing to `master`, how frequently you should commit: these are all examples of different basic workflows that power users can expend a lot of hot air arguing about.
 (Guilty.)

 GitHub for Mac resolves a lot of those issues by setting some smart defaults and removing some options.
 You can't squash commits in the app (at least not easily).
 You can't `fetch` from your remote without also merging in the latest changes.
 You can't rebase, instead of merging, one branch into another.
+You can't commit without also pushing your branch.

 For those of us weaned on CLI Git this is an inexcusable restriction on our freedom and control over our projects.
 For others it is the enforcement of standards in an otherwise anarchical world.